michelosca/epoch/README.md

 recommended for more advanced users who are comfortable that they can deal with a "git conflict".

-One other added complication, is that the EPOCH repository also uses git submodules for tracking the SDF file format.
+One other added complication, is that the EPOCH-LTP repository also uses git submodules for tracking the SDF file format.
 This adds an extra source of possible issues.
 However, once a workflow is established it can all be quite straightforward to work with.